-Analysis | James Lankford: Another ‘nice man’ with a blind spot
+Analysis | Sen. James Lankford: Another ‘nice man’ with a blind spot

-But last week, he was among more than 100 Republican lawmakers who planned to object to electoral college votes from certain states.
+Last week, he was among more than 100 Republican lawmakers who planned to object to electoral college votes from certain states.
 It was Lankford who was speaking about his objection when the Senate went into recess and members fled to secure locations because a mob of Trump supporters had breached the U.S. Capitol.
 When the Senate resumed hours later, Lankford backed away from his opposition to certifying Biden’s win.

-And Thursday, he apologized to some of his Black constituents for his role in attempting to delay what they and millions of other Americans — including the overwhelming majority of Black Americans — desired.
+And Thursday, he apologized to Black constituents for his role in attempting to delay what they and millions of other Americans — including the overwhelming majority of Black Americans — desired.

-“When I announced my support for an Electoral Commission to spend 10 days auditing the results of the 2020 presidential election it was never my intention to disenfranchise any voter or state,” he wrote.
+“When I announced my support for an Electoral Commission to spend 10 days auditing the results of the 2020 Presidential Election, it was never my intention to disenfranchise any voter or state,” he wrote.
 “It was my intention to resolve any outstanding questions before the inauguration on January 20.”

 He also wrote this:

-But my action of asking for more election information caused a fire storm of suspicion among many of my friends, particularly in Black communities around the state.
-I was completely blindsided but I also found a blind spot.
-What I did not realize with all of the national conversation about states like Georgia, Pennsylvania and Michigan, was seen as casting down on the validity of votes coming out of predominantly Black communities like Atlanta, Philadelphia and Detroit.
-After decades of fighting voting rights, many Black friends saw this as a direct attack on their right to vote, for their vote to matter, and even a belief that their votes made an election in our country illegitimate.
+But my action of asking for more election information caused a firestorm of suspicion among many of my friends, particularly in Black communities around the state.
+I was completely blindsided, but I also found a blind spot.
+What I did not realize was all of the national conversation about states like Georgia, Pennsylvania, and Michigan, was seen as casting doubt on the validity of votes coming out of predominantly Black communities like Atlanta, Philadelphia, and Detroit.
+After decades of fighting for voting rights, many Black friends in Oklahoma saw this as a direct attack on their right to vote, for their vote to matter, and even a belief that their votes made an election in our country illegitimate.

 It is not surprising that Lankford had (and has) blind spots.
 They are common in humans.
-But how could someone who is known for his efforts to improve race relations — he backed a bill in favor of police reform and accountability after a White Minneapolis police officer killed George Floyd, a Black man, setting off nationwide protests.
-Lankford’s position was notable in a state with a deep history of systemic racism — including voter disenfranchisement efforts aimed at Black people.
-So how can he have been so blind to what his actions were communicating?
+But the senator is known for his efforts to improve race relations — he backed a bill in favor of police reform and accountability after a White Minneapolis police officer killed George Floyd, a Black man, setting off nationwide protests.
+Lankford’s position was notable in a state with a deep history of systemic racism, including voter disenfranchisement efforts aimed at Black people.
+So how could he have been so blind to what his actions were communicating?

 “For Lankford to say he was not aware of that was disingenuous,” said Oklahoma state Sen. George Young (D).
 “I am not very impressed with Lankford’s apology letter.”

-Young, like Lankford, is a former minister, and says he had a friendly relationship with Lankford before either man was in politics.
+Young, like Lankford, is a former minister and says he had a friendly relationship with Lankford before either man was in politics.

 Young called Lankford a “nice man,” in “the same way that many White men blind to race matters are nice.”